orionstein/angular-rest-helper-service/README.md

 APIServiceProvider.formatter = 'hapi';
 ```

+#### How to use

 To make calls with this library, you can make calls in two ways.

-Either through a single object, that contains an endpoint object, the body, and the params -
+Either through a single object, that contains an endpoint object, body object, params object, and headers object -
   ```
   var getUser = {
     endpoint: {